jyik/ODACell/README.md

 Zip file contains two Jupyter notebooks: ***for_reproducibility.ipynb*** and ***for_waterSeries.ipynb***
 - ***for_reproducibility.ipynb***: Uses only files in *./datafiles/reproducibility\_0vol/* to determine and plot distributions of capacity and differential capacity.
 -  ***for_waterSeries.ipynb***: Uses all the datafiles and categorizes them to plot the performance of each group.

+#### Data Cleaning/Preprocessing
+No preprocessing of data was done for distributions and cell voltage vs. capacity plots besides grouping data based on cycle number, dis/charge state, and/or water content.
+Dis/charge capacities for each cycle were taken to be the highest value of each cycle grouping and Coulombic efficiency was the quotient of charge and discharge capacities.
+Resampling and calculating the differential capacities on a spline fit of the data was done to obtain smoother differential capacities vs. cell voltage plots.